WallStreetMojo

 Refer above-given excel sheet for detailed calculations.

-Semi variable cost has components of both variable and fixed expenses; hence it becomes vital for companies to consider while planning for additional production activities.
-Ignorance or inefficient management of costs may limit the profitability of the company at higher levels of production.
+Semi-variable cost has components of both variable and fixed expenses; hence it becomes vital for companies to consider while planning for additional production activities.
+Ignorance or inefficient management of costs may limit the company's profitability at higher levels of production.

-• Remember, this cost remains fixed up to a certain level of production but gradually increases upon utilization of higher levels of production capacity of the company.
+Remember, this cost remains fixed up to a certain level of production but gradually increases upon utilization of the company's higher levels of production capacity.

-• Refer to the graph shown in example 1, where telephone bills remain constant up to a certain limit and with additional usage, the bill amount gradually rises.
+Here is the graph below based on Example 1 above, where telephone bills remain constant up to a certain limit, and with additional usage, the bill amount gradually rises.

 Recommended Articles